-It wasn’t a plane, it was small avionette taking 12 people on board.
-Never had greatest flying experience, sitting just after the two pilots, looking at the cockpit during all flight and admiring amazing views through the window. 😉 After landing in Big Corn Island we only had to take Panga to Little Corn Island but that was very straightforward.
+The plane was small avionette taking 12 people on board.
+12 people!!
+Never had a greater flight experience in my life, I was sitting just behind the two pilots, with the full cockpit view and amazing landscape through the front window. 🙂 After landing in Big Corn Island last thing we had to do is taking Panga boat to Little Corn Island, but that is very straightforward.

-There are no cash machines on Little Corn Island.
-You can get a cash back in two restaurants (plus 10% provision).
+There are no cash machines on Little Corn Island /year 2018/.
+You can get a cash back in two restaurants (on 10% provision).
 There are no cars and no roads in Little Corn Island.
 The most beautiful beach is located on the north of the island and it’s called Otto beach.
 Once Panga boat will arrive in the harbour be prepared there’s going to be a lot of local people gathering and holding a sign with your hotel name.
-This is because they want to carry you luggage for money.
-Don’t bother doing that as the island is so small that it will take you 5 minutes to reach any of the guesthouses 🙂
+This is because they want to carry you luggage to your place for small money.
+Don’t bother doing that as the island is so small that it will take you up to 5 minutes to reach any of the guesthouses 🙂

 Things you can’t miss in Corn Islands!